How do I perform or volunteer at an Oxjam event?

 Why isn’t there an Oxjam Music Festival in my area?

 Our Festival Managers have full control over the location of their festivals which means that sometimes certain town and cities miss out.
 Think that needs changing?
-Why not consider becoming a Gig Maker yourself and join the Oxjam family?
+Why not apply to be a Festival Manager in 2019?

 Does my event have to be in October?